-- As part of your SWOT, you should also identify the S's and W's for each of your major competitors, asking, "What are their relative strengths and weaknesses?" - The O's and T's will most likely be the same, since you operate in the same environment.
+- As part of your SWOT, you should also identify the S and W for each of your major competitors, asking, "What are their relative strengths and weaknesses?" - The O and T will most likely be the same, since you operate in the same environment.

-Your competitive analysis can examine how each competitor's S's and W's interacts with the O's and T's, which could suggest very different things and may even highlight deeper competitive threats that you originally anticipated.
+Your competitive analysis can examine how each competitor's S and W interact with the O and T, which could suggest very different things and may even highlight deeper competitive threats than you originally anticipated.